Welcome to St. Luke Lutheran Church, Richmond, VA

 Due to the current COVID-19 restrictions on public meetings, the church building is closed for worship and for all other meetings, through the immediate future.
 However, the church as the Body of Christ, has not closed.
 Church and Open meetings will be held using the Zoom app, which can be downloaded here.
 Pastor Fred is still available for pastoral care, and may be reached directly by email at: email@example.com

 We hope you will join us remotely in the worship celebrations of the season, which will be available by video at regular worship times.
 The St. Luke Church Council is inviting you to join us this Sunday morning, for a virtual “Open House” ZOOM meeting where we share coffee and conversation.
 Join us at any time during the hour and stay as long as you like.
 We look forward to talking with each of you.
-Access information may be found in the section “Virtual (Zoom) Events,” to the right of the screen or below, depending on your device.
+Access information may be obtained from the church office.

 Pastor Fred will be holding his Wednesday Bible Study meetings at 10:30am weekly, and you are invited to join in these meetings via the “Zoom” app on your mobile device, or on your home computer.
-For detailed instructions on how to join the Open House and Bible Studies, and take part in the discussion, either see the section “Virtual (Zoom) Events” on this webpage, or contact the church office: email@example.com.
+For detailed instructions on how to join the Open House and Bible Studies, and take part in the discussion, contact the church office: firstname.lastname@example.org.

 Rich Barnett, our Director of Music, also has an online Zoom Choir chat with singing every Thursday evening at 7:00pm.
 Please email Rich at email@example.com if you would like the information to join in.
 You don’t have to be a choir member to do so.
 All are welcome and we hope to see some new faces!